aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/4000-publish-construct.md

 weight = 400
 +++

-## Publish Construct
+## Create ConstructLib Pipeline

-We have so far created the construct in the `constructs/` directory and the pipeline in the `pipeline/` directory.
-Now deploy the infrastructure.
+We have so far created the construct code in the `constructs/` directory and the pipeline code in the `pipeline/` directory.
+Now deploy the Constructs pipeline.

 {{<highlight bash>}}
 cd pipeline